Special Effects (film): Cast

-Analysis
+Themes

 Film scholars Xavier Mendik and Stephen Jay Schneider noted the self-reflexivity present in the film: "Special Effects is particularly significant in terms of its use of self-reflexive techniques usually associated exclusively with underground cinema.
 It continues Cohen's interrogation and extension of motifs contained within the films of Alfred Hitchcock, but they are here mediated within the mode of the former's cherished 'guerrilla cinema'."
 They also added that the film is "particularly instructive in showing how low-budget underground film using a narrative structure can interrogate the negative effects of the male gaze and, at the same time, deliver a form of visual pleasure that is not compromised by the dominant ideology."
 They also likened elements of the film to Hitchcock's Juno and the Paycock (1930) and Vertigo (1958).

 Production

 The screenplay was based on a script titled The Cutting Room that Cohen had written circa 1967.
 At the time, Cohen had been interested in optioning his screenplay for Daddy's Gone A-Hunting (1969) to Alfred Hitchcock, but instead Universal Studios hired Mark Robson to direct the film.

 Filming took place in 1984 New York City.
 Cohen recalled of shooting the film that stars Lund, Bogosian, and Rijn were "all highly offbeat people who lived in strange basements, had no money, and were highly talented."
+Commenting on the film in a retrospective interview, Cohen said:

 Release

 In Larry Cohen: The Radical Allegories of an Independent Filmmaker, scholar Tony Williams notes that the film "never got proper theatrical distribution and went straight to video."
-The screenplay was based on a script titled The Cutting Room that Cohen had written in 1967.
-Filming took place in New York City.

-Critical response
+The film did, however, have a regional theatrical release through New Line Cinema, opening in Minneapolis on November 30, 1984.
+The film later screened as part of a series of Cohen's films in August 1986 at The Public Theater in New York City.

+Home media

+Special Effects was released on VHS by Embassy Home Entertainment in 1985.
+It was issued on DVD by Metro-Goldwyn-Mayer Home Entertainment on June 1, 2004.
+Olive Films released the film on Blu-ray on October 18, 2016.

+Reception

 Walter Goodman of The New York Times wrote: "Coherence is not the strong point here.
 To judge by the lines delivered by the murderous director, Mr. Cohen apparently thought he was issuing a statement about reality and imagination."
+The New York Daily News praised the film as a "consistently clever thriller" with a "reality-vs.-the-media-mirror theme."
 TV Guide awarded the film three out of five stars, referring to it as a "strange and interesting" film.
-Donald Guarisco of AllMovie wrote of the film:

-Home media

-Special Effects was released on DVD by Metro-Goldwyn-Mayer Home Entertainment on June 1, 2004.
-Olive Films released the film on Blu-ray on October 18, 2016.
+Time Out wrote in their review: "After a shaky start, the twists of the plot begin to take hold, and there's even a serious angle."